JeffreyKirigo/simple_shell/README.md

 #### Interactive Mode

-In interactive mode, simply run the program and wait for the prompt to appear.
-From there, you can type commands freely, exiting with either the "exit" command or ctrl-D.
+Simply run the program in interactive mode and wait for the prompt to appear.
+From there, you can freely type commands, exiting with the "exit" command or ctrl-D.

 #### Non-Interactive Mode